 - Uninterrupted play

-As parenting goes, we are only the best version of ourselves for our kids when we take care of ourselves first.
-If you don’t get time to recharge throughout the day, you will be left feeling exhausted, drained, and burned out.
+As parents, we are only the best versions of ourselves for our kids when we care for ourselves first.
+If we don’t get time to recharge in the middle of the day, we will feel exhausted, drained, and burned out.

+Did you know that dedicating quiet time to your kids is just as crucial for them as it is for you?
 When you schedule quiet time for your kids, you are getting naptime back again.
-And think of all the things you could do to take care of yourself!
+And think of all the things you could do to care for yourself!

 - Catch up on your favorite show